Kings Domain Resting Place: Significance of the site

 As a site of commemoration for Aboriginal Victorians, the Resting Place has become an important Aboriginal place linked to ritual, ceremony, knowledge and cultural identity.
 For the non-Aboriginal population, it is a memorial.

 Prior to colonisation, the King's Domain Parklands area had important wetlands and were an Aboriginal source of food and location for gatherings.
-The park location was chosen by Aboriginal Victorians for its prominence and possibility to inform the wider population regarding Aboriginal land ownership, and about historical crimes perpetrated against Aboriginal People during colonisation.
+The park location was chosen by Aboriginal Victorians for its prominence and possibility to inform the wider population regarding Aboriginal land ownership, and about historical crimes perpetrated against Aboriginal people during colonisation.
 The boulder with its rough granite contours, partially embedded in the land link it as a continuation of the surrounding terrain, in comparison with the European style monuments of Kings Domain that have a superimposed appearance on the landscape.
-As a contrast to the nearby Queen Victoria statue, the Resting Place is a location with added meanings for Aboriginal People.
-The site signifies land ownership and stands testament to the past, contemporary and future Aboriginal experiences within the country and symbolises ancestral restoration of the land taken by the British monarch and named after her as Victoria.
-For Aboriginal People, the site has also marked their continuing campaign for the return of other Aboriginal remains and cultural artifacts.
+As a contrast to the nearby Queen Victoria statue, the Resting Place is a location with added meanings for Aboriginal people.
+The site signifies land ownership and stands testament to the past, contemporary and future Aboriginal experiences within the country and symbolises ancestral restoration of the land taken by the Crown and named after her as Victoria.
+For Aboriginal people, the site has also marked their continuing campaign for the return of other Aboriginal remains and cultural artifacts.

 During the Melbourne Commonwealth Games (2006), the Resting Place became a protest site for a group named Black GST (Genocide, Sovereignty, Treaty).
 Referring to the event as "Stolenwealth Games", the Black GST set up Camp Sovereignty and established a fire that later was put out by local authorities.

-For many Aboriginal People Australia Day (26 January) is known as Invasion Day, due to the colonisation of Australia.
-In 2019, an inaugural dawn service organised by Aboriginal Victorian politician Lidia Thorpe was held at the Resting Place as a day of mourning and reflection with Aboriginal and non-Aboriginal People in attendance for the ceremony.
-Aboriginal People who died in massacres and other forms of violence during the Frontier Wars are commemorated.
-The Victorian Naidoc Committee hosts the annual dawn service on 26 January and the event is supported by Melbourne City Council.
+For many Aboriginal Australians, Australia Day (26 January) is known as Invasion Day, due to the colonisation of Australia.
+In 2019, an inaugural dawn service organised by Aboriginal Victorian politician Lidia Thorpe was held at the Resting Place as a day of mourning and reflection with Aboriginal and non-Aboriginal attendants.
+Aboriginal Australians who died in massacres and other forms of violence during the Frontier Wars are commemorated.
+The Victorian NAIDOC Committee hosts the annual dawn service on 26 January and the event is supported by Melbourne City Council.

+August 2025 attack on Camp Sovereignty

+On 31 August 2025, anti-immigration rallies planned by individuals with known ties to neo-nazi and White nationalists were carried out throughout Australia.
+A group of men identified as originally part of those protests in Melbourne, broke away from the larger group and stormed the occupied Aboriginal burial site and community healing space known as Camp Sovereignty that is located within the grounds of Kings Domain Resting Place.
+The group of attackers were reported as armed with pipes and large tree branches, and appeared to be targetting women and older members of the site's encampment, as well as carrying out extensive damage to the sacred site.
+Among those caught on video carrying out the attack was Thomas Sewell, a known Australian neo-Nazi leader.